Jay Jackson (baseball): Atlanta Braves

-On November 22, 2021, Jackson was traded to the Atlanta Braves in exchange for cash considerations, and a player to be named later or additional cash considerations.
+On November 22, 2021, Jackson was traded to the Atlanta Braves for cash and a player to be named later or additional cash considerations.
 On March 18, 2022, Jackson was placed on the 60-day injured list with a lat strain.

-On September 16, 2022, Jackson was designated for assignment.
-He elected free agency on November 6, 2022.
+He was activated on July 2, and optioned to the Triple-A Gwinnett Stripers.
+He made only two appearances for Atlanta, tossing 1 1/3 scoreless innings.
+On September 16, Jackson was designated for assignment.
+He cleared waivers and was sent outright to Triple–A Gwinnett on September 20.
+He elected free agency on November 6.